A Baire Category Approach to Besicovitch's Theorem and Measure Regularity: Measure Regularity Results

 \section{Measure Regularity Results}

-If we return to the formalization of Lebesgue and Hausdorff measure for closed sets that was discussed in the introduction, we see that this function represents a natural example of a monotone decreasing function on Cantor space.
+The function $H^s_n$ function represents a natural example of a monotone decreasing function on Cantor space.
 Therefore, the results from the previous section can help us deduce the reverse mathematical strength of some measure regularity results.
 These same techniques will also aid us in the analysis of the Besicovitch Theorem for Hausdorff measure in the final section.